-At reprocessing plants that handle tons of weapons-usable plutonium, a_a is dominated by the error in measuring the plutonium input into the plant, which is about one percent of the throughput.
-The Japanese Tokai Mura reprocessing plant, one of the smallest plants in the West, has an average output of about 90 t of heavy metal per year (the/t)), and the LWR spent fuel processed has an average total plutonium content of about 0.9 percent.
-Thus, a_a for Tokai Mura is about 8 kg of plutonium per annual inventory.
-Even if inventories were taken every 6 months, a_a would be about 4 kg, which is an order of magnitude too high.
+At reprocessing plants that handle tons of weapons-usable plutonium, σ{ID} is dominated by the error in measuring the plutonium input into the plant, which is about one percent of the throughput.
+The Japanese Tokai Mura reprocessing plant, one of the smallest plants in the West, has an average output of about 90 t of heavy metal per year (tHM/y), and the LWR spent fuel processed has an average total plutonium content of about 0.9 percent.
+Thus, σ{ID} for Tokai Mura is about 8 kg of plutonium per annual inventory.
+Even if inventories were taken every six months, σ{ID} would be about 4 kg, which is an order of magnitude too high.
 One simply cannot detect the diversion of several bombs' worth of plutonium annually from Tokai Mura.
-The inventory difference would be larger at the plants in the United Kingdom and France because they have a greater throughput of plutonium.
+The inventory difference would be larger at the plants in the United Kingdom and France since they have a greater throughput of plutonium.

 We are told that material accounting and control at Russian plants handling nuclear fuel in bulk form is rudimentary at best.
-The RT-1 chemical separation plant at Chelyabinsk-65 has a capacity of about 400 the/y, and until 1991 had been operating at about 200 the/y.
-Therefore, the situation at RT-1 would be two to six times worse than at Tokai Mura, even if it were brought up to current Western standards.
-10 It is difficult to imagine running a bank in which you counted the money only a few times a year, and then only counted the notes larger than 10,000 rubles.
-Yet the Russian nuclear establishment sanctions the commercial use of nuclear weapons-usable material under safeguards that are no better.
+The RT-1 chemical separation plant at Chelyabinsk-65 has a capacity of about 400 tHM/y, and until 1991 had been operating at about 200 tHM/y.
+Therefore, the situation at RT-1 would be two to six times worse than at Tokai Mura, even if it were brought up to current western standards.10 It is difficult to imagine running a bank in which you counted the money only a few times a year, and then only counted the notes larger than 10,000 rubles.
+Yet the Russian nuclear establishment